lislis/node-getting-started/README.md

 # Getting Started with Formulas - Node HelloWorld Application

-This repository contains all of the **ruby** code examples for the Getting Started with Formula Development tutorial.
+This repository contains all of the **node** code examples for the Getting Started with Formula Development tutorial.
 Each step in the tutorial is separated into its own directory, e.g., `Step1`.